 Alma Couverthie is a seasoned professional with over 20 years of experience in grassroots, regional, and national organizing, coalition building, and leadership development.
 Currently serving as the chief of programs for the League of Women Voters, Alma is responsible for leading the integration and development of the League’s voter empowerment programs with the grassroots power needed to defend, expand, and protect voting rights for all in pursuit of true democracy reform.
 As the first national organizing director, Alma has been instrumental in modernizing the organizing practice by combining the power of relational and digital organizing with offline-online strategies and launching a regional organizing structure to support all levels of Leagues with place-based customized approaches.

-Alma Couverthie is the National Organizing Director for the League of Women Voters.
-In this role, Alma is responsible for building and developing the grassroots power needed to defend, expand, and protect voting rights for all to achieve true democracy reform.
-Prior to joining the League in 2019, Alma was the Deputy Field Director for Immigration at Community Change, home of the Fair Immigration Reform Movement (FIRM), a nation-wide campaign to achieve bold and comprehensive immigration reform, working with a strong network of 45 grassroots organizations in 33 states.
-In that role, Alma managed the development and implementation of field strategies, base building, and leadership development, with a focus on race and gender equity.
+Before joining the League, Alma was the deputy field director for immigration at Community Change, home of the Fair Immigration Reform Movement (FIRM), a nationwide campaign to achieve bold and comprehensive immigration reform.
+In that role, Alma managed the development and implementation of field strategies, base building, and leadership development, with a focus on race and gender equity, working with a strong network of 45 grassroots organizations across 33 states.

-In her spare time, Alma enjoys baking, music, and taking her dogs for a walk.
+In her spare time, Alma enjoys baking, music, taking her dogs for a walk, and traveling to her homeland, PR.
 It's rumored that Alma makes the best flan in the world.